WHO WE ARE

 Cedar Rapids Branch Director

 Suzanne is a Certified Facilitator with Turning the Wheel.
 She was a city project manager in Wilmington, NC for 13 years, and Cedar Rapids, IA for 7 years.
 She is a graduate of the University of Colorado with a BA in Dance.
 Suzanne has served on the board of directors for many dance organizations and was a founding member of the Dance Cooperative in Wilmington, NC.
 She is the Program Director for the Eastern Iowa Arts Academy, an after-school arts organization in Cedar Rapids.
-She is a business owner and lifelong yoga teacher and dancer/performer.
+She is a business owner, lifelong yoga teacher and dancer/performer.

 Khiri is the national outreach coordinator for Turning the Wheel, assisting and collaborating in programs all over the country, most recently by co-directing and facilitating the Boulder chapter.
 Khiri began playing and dancing with TTW in a theater improv class offered at her high school and joined the national team while finishing her degree in Art History at the University of Colorado at Boulder.
 Khiri is also a mixed media artist and street performer.